 Missouri Attorney General Chris Koster, who last month had asked the high court to set execution dates for the two long-serving inmates, said he was pleased it re-examined the issue.

 "The death penalty remains a legal punishment in our state," Koster said in a statement.
 "By setting these execution dates, the court has taken an important step to see that justice is finally done for the victims and their families."

 Jennifer Herndon, an attorney who represents both men, said: "We're disappointed, and we think there are valid reasons not to carry out the dates."

 Propofol gained attention in 2009 as the anesthetic drug that killed pop star Michael Jackson.
-It has not been used as an execution drug, and defense attorneys representing inmates have asserted its use could violate constitutional protections against cruel and unusual punishment.

 Drug-maker Fresenius Kabi USA said last year it would not sell propofol to states seeking to use it for executions.
 The German company has U.S. offices based in Schaumburg, Ill.

 The Missouri Department of Corrections has three quantities of propofol remaining, the state attorney general's office said in court document filed in July when it requested the setting of execution dates.
 One expires in October, another in May 2014 and the third in 2015.